Conceiva/MezzmoKodiPlugin/README.md

 # MezzmoKodiPlugin for Kodi 18 and below

+<b>Important Notice January 10, 2025 .
+This repository is being moved.
+The new location is now located <a href="https://github.com/jbinkley60/MezzmoKodiPlugin">here</a>.

 An addon for Kodi (XBMC) to browse/search Mezzmo media server and view rich metadata, posters and backdrops for your media library.

 <a href="https://github.com/jbinkley60/MezzmoKodiPlugin/tree/Kodi-19+">Kodi 19+ link</a>   Use this link for Kodi 19 and higher